Needlepointers.com Logo

 Step 1: Cut Squares of Paper

-To start the DIY paper snowflake, you will need to cut seven square pieces of paper.
-For this tutorial, we are using 6" squares so this finished three-denominational snowflake will measure about 15" wide.
+To start the 3D paper snowflake, you will need to cut seven square pieces of paper.
+For this tutorial, we are using 6" squares so this finished three-dimensional snowflake will measure about 15" wide.
 But you can make many different sizes as shown below.
-Follow this size guide to decide how big you want your snowflake.
+Follow the size guide below to decide how big you want your snowflake.

 Approximate finished sizes from squares: